 The Town Clerk will act as Fiscal Agent for the Bonds.
-Paying agent fees, if any, will be paid by the purchaser.
-The Town's contact information is as follows: Peggy Karayianakis, the Town Comptroller, Town of Huntington, Town Hall, 100 Main Street, Huntington, New York 11743, telephone number (631) 351-3000 and email: pkarayianakis@huntingtonny.gov.
+The Town's contact information is as follows: Laura B. Carey, the Town Comptroller, Town of Huntington, Town Hall, 100 Main Street, Huntington, New York 11743, telephone number (631) 351-3000 and email: lcarey@huntingtonny.gov.